 Sir David Attenborough has seen the monumental scale of environmental change caused by human actions.
 He reflects on the devastating changes he’s witnessed and reveals how we can address the biggest challenges facing life on our planet.

 This is his witness statement for the natural world and vision for the future.

-Breaking Boundaries tells the story of the most important scientific discovery of our time - that humanity has pushed Earth beyond the boundaries that have kept Earth stable for 10,000 years.
+The story of the most important scientific discovery of our time - that humanity has pushed Earth beyond the boundaries that have kept it stable for 10,000 years.
 The film takes you on a journey of discovery of planetary thresholds we must not exceed, for the future of humanity.
 It offers up the solutions we can and must put in place now if we are to protect Earth’s life support systems.
 David Attenborough and scientist Johan Rockström examine Earth's biodiversity collapse and how this crisis can still be averted.

 DZ will not use your data, just see where you're accessing our services from!